Tiago-Minuzzi/TheAllMITE/README.md

 ## Installation

-We recommend using a virtual enviroment.
+It's to recommended to install it in a virtual environment.

 `Python >= 3.8` and `pip` are required to install the dependencies.
 To install run: